Updated September 15, 2020

 - Stay home if you are under quarantine restrictions for the virus

-- Stay home if you believe you are high-risk or do not feel safe to attend
+- Stay home if you believe you are high-risk

 - As difficult as this may be for some, we ask that you refrain from hugging or shaking hands

 It is important that we maintain physical distancing while seated.
 Family units sit together.
 Please give two chairs space to your right and to your left to ensure physical distancing.

 In response to Gov. Scott's executive order strengthening masking requirements and updated directives from the state of Vermont (see here), masks are required during worship.
 This does not apply to children under the age of two, nor does it apply to those who aren't able to wear a mask for health or behavioral reasons.
 Please note that you are free to remove your mask during the sermon.

 For this phase of re-gathering, our worship service will be a modified format that differs from our typical Sunday Worship.

 Our morning order of service will include the following: Announcements, Call to Worship, Singing (2 songs), Pastoral Prayer and/or Congregational Sharing & Prayer, Scripture Reading, Sermon, the Lord's Supper, Closing Song, and Benediction.